-Different subjects are discussed from a technical, societal, economical and human perspective.
-The programme is based on lectures, assignments, simulations, experiments and projects carried out as real case studies.
-The interconnection and collaboration with the transportation industry in the programme is significant and includes guest lectures, study visits, laboratory exercises as well as tasks to our project courses.
-In the project courses, you will gain skills in project work, including communication, teamwork and project management.
-The master thesis projects are often carried out in collaboration with the industry, or together with researchers.
+Different subjects are discussed from a technical, societal, economical, human, and ethical perspective.
+The programme is based on lectures, assignments, simulations, experiments, study visits, and projects carried out as real case studies.
+The interconnection and collaboration with the transportation industry and transport administrations in the programme are significant and include guest lectures, study visits, laboratory exercises as well as tasks to our project courses.
+In the project courses, you will gain skills in project work, including communication, teamwork, and project management.
+The master thesis projects are often carried out in collaboration with the industry.

-The subjects of system engineering, functional safety, propulsion systems, mechatronics, optimization, structural engineering, product life management are fundamental areas in the Mobility engineering programme.
+The subjects of system engineering, propulsion systems, mechatronics in the field of mobility, technological aspects of connected fleets, structural engineering, product life management, and artificial intelligence are fundamental areas in the Mobility engineering programme.

-The courses handle topics such as sustainable high-performance propulsion (including combustion, hybrid and electric powertrains), reliability analysis, load analysis and responses, passive and active safety to reduce and prevent injuries, vehicle engineering, aerodynamics and thermal management, numerical methods, structural mechanics, structural and material deterioration, and designing and optimization of mechanical components.
+The courses handle topics such as sustainable high-performance propulsion (including combustion, hybrid, and electric powertrains), vehicle automation, reliability analysis, load analysis and responses, passive and active safety to reduce and prevent injuries, vehicle engineering and aerodynamics, numerical methods, structural mechanics, structural and material deterioration, and designing and optimization of mechanical components.

 Mobility engineering master's programme structure

 The Mobility engineering master's programme at Chalmers includes three fundamental courses which are compulsory.
-The purpose of these courses is to provide the essential knowledge in mobility engineering from which you can broaden your competence within the different focus areas below.
-The programme also offers five to nine optional courses (depending on which profile you choose).
+The purpose of these courses is to provide the essential knowledge in mobility engineering from which you can broaden your competence within the different profile areas.
+Apart from the three compulsory courses, students are required to complete 37.5 credits in compulsory elective courses, to be selected among more than 35 courses.
+Finally, the programme also offers the possibility to choose 30 credits in elective courses, to be selected among more than 30 courses.
 The master thesis is usually carried out at a company within the area that you have specialized in during your master’s programme.
 Please note that it’s up to you to find a suitable project and a company to collaborate with.

 Compulsory courses year 1

-During the first year the programme starts with five compulsory courses that form a common foundation in Communication engineering.
-Each course is usually 7.5 credits.
+During the first year, the programme starts with three compulsory courses that form a common foundation in Mobility engineering.
+Each course is worth 7.5 credits.

 - Systems and mechatronics for mobility engineering